Compare the latest and biggest bonus points deals.

 Air New Zealand

 Air New Zealand allows you to claim Airpoints Dollars or Status points for flights up to six months after the travel date if you are an Airpoints member.
-It’s recommended you wait two weeks after a travel date to make sure the points are not credited to your account before making a claim.
+It’s recommended you wait three to four weeks after a travel date to make sure the points are not credited to your account before making a claim.
 It offers claims online or by post for both Air New Zealand and partner airlines.

 - Claiming missing points online.
 Sign into your Air New Zealand Account, select “My Bookings”, then “Claim missing Airpoints” and fill out the form.
 You will need to provide your flight details, as well as the ticket number and booking class.
 For flights with Air New Zealand, you’ll also need to provide your seat number.